 We have talked a lot previously about company culture and its importance within your organization–better culture leads to higher employee retention, increased productivity, and happier employees.
 It affects all areas of your organization and can often be the make-or-break factor in growing into a successful and sustainable business.
 Regarding individual departments, sales can be particularly vulnerable to the effects of a healthy or poor company culture since it needs to be both, competitive and collaborative, simultaneously.

 So, today we look specifically at the effects of company culture on your sales teams.

 Satisfied employees mean satisfied customers, which leads to profitability.” – Anne M. Mulcahy, CEO, Xerox

-Company culture is significantly linked to employee satisfaction levels.
-If you cultivate a respectful and enjoyable work atmosphere, people are much more likely to thrive.
+Company culture is intrinsically linked to employee satisfaction levels.
+People are likelier to thrive if you cultivate a respectful and enjoyable work atmosphere.
 When employees are satisfied at work and feel empowered to make decisions, it leads to increased creativity and problem-solving.
 As a result, customer relations improve.

-Additionally, when your sales reps are happy at work, this typically extends over to their customers.
-We have all experienced speaking with that sales rep who is clearly not happy to be there, and this greatly impacts the customer experience.
-Compare that to speaking with a sales rep who is friendly and positive and the experience is truly night and day.
+Additionally, when your sales reps are happy at work, this typically extends to their customers.
+We have all experienced speaking with that sales rep who is not pleased to be there, which significantly impacts the customer experience.
+Compare that to speaking with a sales rep who is friendly and positive, and the experience is truly night and day.

 Attract and hire talent